magicblock-labs/solana-generals/README.md

 # MagicBlock Engine Example

-This repository contains an example for a fully featured game running 100% serverless using Solana's testnet and MagicBlock's testnet.
+This repository contains an example for a fully featured game running 100% serverless using Solana's devnet and MagicBlock's devnet.

 # Demo

-Run the frontend that should already be pointing to solana's testnet:
+Run the frontend that should already be pointing to solana's devnet:

 ```bash
 cd backend